Employee Notification requirements

 The disclosure notice to all Medicare-eligible individuals who are covered under the prescription drug plan must take place:

 - on or before November 15th of each year,

 - before eligibility and enrolling in an employer’s plan,

 - upon request, and

 - upon loss or change of creditable coverage.

 The second notice to CMS, the online disclosure report of creditable coverage status of the prescription drug plan, should be completed:

-- within 30 days after termination of a prescription drug plan, or
+- within 30 days after the termination of a prescription drug plan, or

 - within 30 days after any change in creditable coverage status.